SimpleSyntax/SimpleSyntax/README.md

 ### Hi there.
 This is the code repository for the Simple Syntax blog.
 It contains the code from various posts and can be downloaded or copied and used if necessary. 👋
 If you are having trouble with any of the concepts in the blog posts, downloads these Python files to compare and correct mistakes.

+Just click "Repositories" on the menu above and then click into the "Simple Syntax" repo (it's the only one).
+You can click each .py file to copy and paste the code into your own programming environmnent, or click the green <>Code button and download all of them in a zip file :)

 Here is the link to the blog posts https://danegoulter.wixsite.com/simplesyntax/blog

 You can also follow on Tumblr for updates here https://www.tumblr.com/blog/simplesyntax85 and also on Twitter here https://twitter.com/SyntaxSimple .